 Rosalie's Village proves supportive transitional housing for single mothers with young children age five and under and women ages 40 to 55 who are at risk of homelessness.
 Also provides three emergency shelter units for single mothers with children to use for up to 60 days.
 Support services include a day program, work training programs, life skills training, emergency relief, vouchers, workshops, and help transitioning into long-term housing.
 On-site licensed daycare for infants and children is available.
 Rent is based on income.

 Emergency shelter for youth ages 13 to 18 who are in crisis and have no safe housing alternatives.
 Services include information and referral regarding community resources, advocacy, shower and laundry facilities, hygiene supplies, and meals.
 Staff provide support and counselling for youth and their families while they are in crisis.
-Open referral, 24 hours a day, seven days a week; a phone call to check bed availability is recommended.

 Emergency Shelter for homeless and at-risk women, including cis women, trans women, and non-binary folks.
 They have 25 beds, plus 4 more for emergency referrals.
 In addition to the shelter program, they operate a daytime drop-in program.
 The Emergency Shelter is located at 809 Burdett Ave.
 Victoria.